 Use a styling cream or styling gel

 A styling or curling cream is basically a mixture of cream and gel.
 The curling cream or gel is oriented to define your style (curls) and give it hold for some good number of days.
-As I said before, I use CutAfrik Afro Styler, a curling cream that is all in one, conditioner, sealant and styler.
+It would serve you better to use a botanical gel or styling cream for maximum benefits.
+Use CutAfrik Afro Organic Hair Gel.
 It helps curls clump together and form defined spirals, coils, or waves.
 Rake your gel, cream, or other styling product through your hair gently, to encourage your curls to form.
 Be sure to coat each strand liberally with product to help curls clump together for a more defined, frizz-free look.